horovod/horovod/docs/docker.rst

 Horovod in Docker
 =================

-To streamline the installation process on GPU machines, we have published the reference `Dockerfile <../Dockerfile>`__ so

-you can get started with Horovod in minutes.
-The container includes `Examples <../examples>`__ in the `/examples` directory.
+To streamline the installation process on GPU machines, we have published the reference `Dockerfile <https://github.com/horovod/horovod/blob/master/Dockerfile>`__ so you can get started with Horovod in minutes.
+The container includes `Examples <https://github.com/horovod/horovod/tree/master/examples>`__ in the ``/examples`` directory.

-Pre-built docker containers with Horovod are available on `DockerHub <https://hub.docker.com/r/horovod/horovod>`__.
+Pre-built Docker containers with Horovod are available on `DockerHub <https://hub.docker.com/r/horovod/horovod>`__.

 **Building**

-Before building, you can modify `Dockerfile` to your liking, e.g. select a different CUDA, TensorFlow or Python version.
+Before building, you can modify ``Dockerfile`` to your liking, e.g. select a different CUDA, TensorFlow or Python version.

 .. code-block:: bash